 This is the website for AGREM, Incorporated, also known as Avon Grove Regional Emergency Management.
-We are an emergency management organization located in Chester County, Pennsylvania providing support for the boroughs of Avondale and West Grove, and the nearby townships of London Grove, Penn, New London, Franklin, and London Britain.
+We are an emergency management organization located in Chester County, Pennsylvania providing support for the boroughs of Avondale and West Grove, and the nearby townships of Penn, New London, Franklin, and London Britain.

 We encourage you to review our site to learn more about our organization, and what we do for the area we cover.
 If you have any questions, or would like to volunteer, or even just attend a meeting or two to see what we're all about, we encourage you to do so.